For Immediate Release – July 29, 2019

 The MTPD offers a number of community programs, including child safety seat installations, Police Youth Week camps, Project Plus, Rude Awakening and the Law Enforcement Against Drugs program which utilizes The Too Good for Drugs curriculum in the Township’s elementary schools.

-The Department has also been recognized by the National Center for Missing and Exploited Children (NCMEC) for being one of 10 agencies in New Jersey to complete the Missing Kids Readiness Project.
+The Department has also been recognized by the National Center for Missing and Exploited Children (NCMEC) for being one of only 36 agencies nationwide to complete the Missing Kids Readiness Project.
 In addition, the Department focuses resources on preventing and solving crimes, including a designated anti-crime unit to address and respond more quickly to illegal activity.

 Crime has dropped for the seventh consecutive year, with index crimes down 13 percent over the last year and 48 percent compared to 2010.